Yanderra

-Yanderra is a small village situated on the border of the Southern Highlands and Macarthur Region of New South Wales, Australia.
+Yanderra is a small suburb and locality that is located in the Macarthur Region of Sydney in New South Wales, Australia.
+Yanderra is geographically the southernmost point of the Greater Sydney area that is located on the Hume Highway.
+The suburb is part of the Wollondilly Shire local government area and is located 93 km southwest of the Sydney CBD.

 Geography

 Yanderra is part of Wollondilly located between Bargo and Southern Highlands' Yerrinbool, and is located next to the Hume Highway.
-It is an area within the area of Wollondilly, New South Wales, and is located 78 km from Sydney extending over an area of 2.743 square kilometres.
+It is an area within the area of Wollondilly, New South Wales, and is located 78 km from the Sydney CBD extending over an area of 2.743 square kilometres.
 Yanderra has an approximate population of 661 citizens.
 It is in the Australian Eastern Daylight Time zone.
 The area is often affected by earthquakes.